 Should I unplug now or later?

 Social media has permeated every facet of my life.
 I stay connected with friends that I haven’t seen since high school or early college days (Facebook).
 I keep my writing skills sharp with this blog.
 I throw out fun witticisms to my friends while watching ballgames (Twitter) and network to find my next full-time employment (this blog and LinkedIn).
+So let’s see how to combine Social Media and Getting a Life!

 In my current capacity as a social media intern, I even use a little bit of all that to perform my job.
 Yep, there isn’t one facet of my life that social media doesn’t have a place.